-Theralase® is a clinical stage pharmaceutical company dedicated to the research and development of light activated Photo Dynamic Compounds ("PDCs"), their associated drug formulations and technology platforms intended to safely and effectively; treat various cancers, bacteria and viruses.
+Theralase® is a clinical stage pharmaceutical company dedicated to the research and development of light activated compounds and their associated drug formulations with a primary objective of efficacy and a secondary objective of safety in the destruction of various cancers, bacteria and viruses.
+The Company in its Anti-Cancer Therapy ("ACT") division conducts preclinical and clinical research and development for PDCs, primarily in the treatment of cancer, with assistance from the CLT division to develop medical lasers to activate them.
 The Company in its Cool Laser Technology ("CLT") division designs, develops, manufactures and markets proprietary super-pulsed laser technology indicated and cleared by Health Canada and the Food and Drug Administration ("FDA") for the healing of chronic knee pain and when used off-label for healing numerous nerve, muscle and joint conditions.
-The Company in its Anti-Cancer Therapy ("ACT") division conducts preclinical and clinical research and development for PDCs, primarily in the treatment of cancer, with assistance from the CLT division to develop medical lasers to activate them.